-The Board of Directors currently consists of 9 seats, the members being George R. Brokaw, Greg Eisner, Katherine R. English, Benjamin D. Fishman, John E. Kiernan, R. W. Andrew Krusen, Jr., Toby K. Purse, Adam H. Putnam and Henry R. Slack.
+The Board of Directors currently consists of 9 seats, the members being George R. Brokaw, R. Greg Eisner, Katherine R. English, Benjamin D. Fishman, John E. Kiernan, R. W. Andrew Krusen, Jr., Toby K. Purse, Adam H. Putnam and Henry R. Slack.
+Mr. Eisner does not intend to stand for re-election at the Annual Meeting.
+Mr. Eisner's decision to not stand for re-election to the Board is not a result of any disagreement with the Company on any matter related to the Company's operations, policies or practices.
+The Board of Directors has resolved to reduce its size from 9 to 8 members effective as of the date of the Annual Meeting to eliminate the vacancy that would otherwise result from Mr. Eisner's decision not to stand for re-election.

-Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Mr. Brokaw, Mr. Eisner, Ms. English, Mr. Fishman, Mr. Kiernan, Mr. Krusen, Mr. Purse, Mr. Putnam and Mr. Slack for re-election as Directors to hold office for the ensuing year or until their respective successors are duly elected and qualified, unless they earlier resign or a vacancy is created due to the death or removal of any such Director or for other cause in accordance with the Amended and Restated Bylaws of the Company.
-Unless authority is specifically withheld on the attached form of proxy card, such proxy, if properly submitted, will be voted by management FOR the election of the nominees set forth above to serve as Directors.
-The proxy cannot be voted for a greater number of persons than 9.
+Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Mr. Brokaw, Ms. English, Mr. Fishman, Mr. Kiernan, Mr. Krusen, Mr. Purse, Mr. Putnam and Mr. Slack for re-election as Directors to hold office for the ensuing year or until their respective successors are duly elected and qualified, unless they earlier resign or a vacancy is created due to the death or removal of any such Director or for other cause in accordance with the Amended and Restated Bylaws of the Company.
+If you give no specific direction how your proxy should be voted, such proxy, if properly submitted, will be voted by management FOR the election of the nominees set forth above to serve as Directors.
+The proxy cannot be voted for a greater number of persons than 8.
 The Board of Directors has determined that all nominees are qualified to serve.
 All nominees have consented to being named in this Proxy Statement and have notified management that they will serve, if elected.
 Management knows of no reason why any of these nominees would be unable or unwilling to serve, but, if any of the nominees should be unable or unwilling to serve as a Director, the persons designated as proxies reserve full discretion to cast their votes for another person in his/her place.

-In accordance with procedures established by the Nominating and Corporate Governance Committee, each of the nominees has tendered his or her contingent resignation to the Board of Directors.
+In accordance with procedures established by the Nominating and Corporate Governance Committee, each of the nominees shall tender his or her contingent resignation to the Board of Directors.
 If any nominee does not receive a majority of the votes cast at the Annual Meeting, the Nominating and Corporate Governance Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken.
 The Board of Directors will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and the rationale behind it within 90 days from the date of the certification of the election results.